Managing the money

 Trafford CCG works with a range of third sector organisations to ensure that patients and their families are well supported through the process of applying for, and managing, a PHB.

 Support brokerage – support brokers work with you to help you find the support that is right for you.
-There are five organisations that currently provide this service for Trafford CCG:

 All brokerage services have received training to specifically support you with your PHB support plan, and they have a wide range of knowledge about local services, employment of personal assistants and the options for managing the money allocated in your budget.